 4. Need Them in 8 Hours – Transfer the strawberries from the freezer to the fridge and let them sit for 8 hours.

-The strawberries will release juice when thawed and will not be as firm as when they were fresh.
-The freezing process expands the water in them and burst the cell structure.
+The strawberries will release juice when thawed and will not be as firm as when fresh.
+The freezing process expands the water in them and bursts the cell structure.
 So when they are thawed, they are slightly mushy.
 But they will still be as delicious.

 You can freeze these strawberries for a year in the deep freezer.
 The less moisture in the bag, the better it is.